Home Compare CRM vs PTC

 Salesforce vs PTC: Which Stock Looks Stronger in 2026?

-PTC holds the cleaner structural position, with growth as the main driver and stability adding further support.
+PTC holds the cleaner structural position, with the lead spread across growth and stability.
 Salesforce does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The clearest separation starts in growth, but stability adds another real layer to the result.
 The overall score gap is 20 points in favour of PTC Inc..